-THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE IN FAVOUR OF THE CONSOLIDATION RESOLUTION.
+THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE IN FAVOUR OF THE EQUITY INCENTIVE PLAN RESOLUTION.

-If you complete and return the Management Proxy, the persons designated in the Management Proxy intend to vote at the Meeting, or any adjournment thereof, FOR the Consolidation Resolution, unless you specifically direct that your vote be withheld.
+If you complete and return the Management Proxy, the persons designated in the Management Proxy intend to vote at the Meeting, or any adjournment thereof, \underline{FOR} the Equity Incentive Plan Resolution, unless you specifically direct that your vote be voted against the Equity Incentive Plan Resolution.